hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

-This section will focus on setting up and utilizing Local AI with a supported LLM model in the local workstation environment.
+This section will focus on setting up and utilizing Local AI with a supported LLM model in the local environment.
 This Local AI setup in the workstation will be integrated with K8sGPT.

 #### Download a LLM model

-Local AI supports a list of LLM models, such as *LLaMA*, *GPT4ALL*, *Alpaca* and *koala*, etc. The LLM model *`Llama-2–13b-chat-hf`* from [Hugging Face]( https://huggingface.co/) will be downloaded locally and used as AI backend for K8sGPT.
+The Local AI supports a list of LLM models, such as *LLaMA*, *GPT4ALL*, *Alpaca* and *koala*, etc. The LLM model *`Llama-2–13b-chat-hf`* from [Hugging Face]( https://huggingface.co/) will be downloaded locally and used as AI backend for K8sGPT.